-If you are holding a talk or conference related to Russia or her neighbours please email brief details and an image to firstname.lastname@example.org.
+If you are holding an event related to Russia or her neighbours which you would like us to list on this page please email brief details and an image to firstname.lastname@example.org.
 The SRF reserves the right to accept, reject or edit material sent in.

 JUNE 2019 LIEUTENANT COMMANDER DAIRMID GUNN, OBE, was awarded the Pushkin Medal.

 Members will doubtless wish to congratulate long-standing SRF member, Lieutenant Commander Dairmid Gunn, OBE, on this well-deserved honour.
 Author of a book on the convoys to Russia during the Second World War, interpreter in the 1950s and posted as assistant naval attache to Moscow in the 1960s, Lieutenant Commander Gunn has served the cause of the promotion of cultural relations between Russia and the UK in a tireless and in an excellent manner.
 In the 1980s, for example, he was the chairman of the Scottish Branch of the GB-USSR Association and a member of its Council.
 This has been a splendid start to the summer and warmest wishes and congratulations are passed on to Dairmid!